 “I call this my secret weapon.
 MLD is not a form of massage as we know massage to be.
 In fact, it’s so incredibly light touch, most of my clients fall asleep during their treatment.
 However, it’s unquestionable results are proving very popular and I personally love seeing the results.” – Clare Williams

 MLD aids the removal of metabolic wastes, excess water, toxins, bacteria, large protein molecules, and foreign substances from the body via the lymphatic system.
 In addition it relaxes the sympathetic nervous system, reduces pain, and enhances the activity of the immune system.

 It is an effective treatment for a variety of issues including oedema, skin disorders, headache, sinus congestion, sprains and aches, stress, digestive disorders and it can be used before and after surgery to remove tissue congestion and minimise scar formation.
-It is particularly useful as part of post-mastectomy therapy oedema and fibrosis and relieves pain and tension.
+It is particularly useful following cosmetic (plastic) surgery, and as part of post-mastectomy therapy.

 Post Cancer & Mastectomy Therapy